JM1/ansible-collection-jm1-cloudy/README.md

   similar to that of hosts [`lvrt-lcl-session-srv-4*`][inventory-example] except for a additional provisioning network to PXE boot servers and [VirtualBMC][virtualbmc], a virtual IPMI BMC, to power cycle servers.
 Beware of high resource utilization, e.g. this cluster requires >96GB of RAM.
+* Hosts [`lvrt-lcl-session-srv-7*`][inventory-example] showcase how to deploy a [single-node][ocp-sno] [OKD][okd] (SNO)
+  cluster on a bare-metal server and run [OpenShift's conformance test suite][ocp-tests].
+This setup uses libvirt domains (QEMU/KVM based virtual machines) to simulate a bare-metal server and auxiliary resources. [sushy-emulator][ sushy-emulator] provides a virtual Redfish BMC to power cycle the server and mount virtual media for provisioning.
+  Beware that this setup requires 32GB of RAM.

 [cloud-init-doc]: https://cloudinit.readthedocs.io/
 [devstack]: https://docs.openstack.org/devstack/latest/